dreadwrr/Developer-buddy/README.md

 With isolateBACK false changes are saved to /changes with rsync.
 This is the samething as changes-commit but uses rsync.
 Then after it saves to the backup.<br> You can also autosave to true which will add your $BASEDIR to changes commit and set it executable. this will save changes and the backup on shutdown. backup to false and changes commit will save changes regularly but when it calls the backup part inside save-changesnew it wont do anything. autosave to false and changes commit is set to non-executable.
 <br><br><br>
 Why is there isolateBACK?
-For instance if you accidently pressed save you can overwrite your backup.
+For instance if you accidently pressed save you can overwrite your backup on changes=EXIT:.
 So isolateBACK is an interlock to make sure the action is confirmed by typing save-changesnew backup.<br><br>
 ## Nemesis:
 'save-changesnew y' or yes to auto sync backup on shutdown. <br>
 adds $BASEDIR to /ect/rc.d/rc.local_shutdown and the script sets itself to non-executable so it wont call again unless you recall y or yes